 First, you will have to build your stepping stones, or safe areas from that bubbling lava.
 Craft felt seemed to be the best choice.
 Paper could also be used, but multiple jumps on it might cause it to tear.
+This game is easy to take outside — just use chalk on the side walk or hula hoops in the grass!

 Create a hand drawn flame as a template.